 BE COURTEOUS AND HAVE A GOOD ATTITUDE

-It wouldn't be 2019 if you couldn't do ALL of your Black Friday shopping online, right?!
-If going out and fighting the crowds isn't your thang, then stay at home and do all of your shopping from the comfort of your own home.
-Just remember to stick to your budget and only buy the items that you actually need, don't get caught up in the thrill of the savings online!
+It wouldn't be 2020 if you couldn't do ALL of your Black Friday shopping online, right?!
+If going out and fighting the crowds isn't your thang (or isn't possible for you), then stay at home and do all of your shopping from the comfort of your own home.
+Just remember to stick to your budget and only buy the items that you actually need.
+Don't get caught up in the thrill of the savings online!

-While you're shopping online, don't forget to use Rakuten to earn cash back while you shop!
-It's free to sign up and if you use THIS link, you'll get $10 once you spend your first $25.
+While you're shopping online, don't forget to use Rakuten to earn cashback while you shop!
+It's free to sign up and if you use our link, you'll get $10 once you spend your first $25.
 I'm talking F-R-E-E money for doing your shopping like you were already going to do in the first place!

 Make your Black Friday shopping about more than just the deals and see what a difference it can make!
 Do you have any tips that work well for you and your family?
 Share them with us in the comments!